adamdavis345/adamdavis345/README.md

 <br/>

-My next step is finding the right platform to build in, OpenGL?
-(I have a rudimentary, Visual Basic, Rhino plugin, proof of concept.)
+My next step is finding the right platform to build in, my knowledge of programing is limited, from what i hear, OpenGL?
+(I have a rudimentary, 100 line, Visual Basic, Rhino plugin, proof of concept.)

 <!---
 I’m looking to collaborate and help humanity particularly expand the educational and creative potential of computers.